Deep learning of committor and explainable artificial intelligence analysis for identifying reaction coordinates: Acknowledgments

 \section{Acknowledgments}

 } The authors acknowledge Yusuke Mori, Takuma Kikutsuji, Kazushi Okada, Kyohei Kawashima, Takumi Sato, and Kenji Okada for fruitful collaborations.
-This work was supported by JSPS KAKENHI Grant-in-Aid Grant Nos.~\mbox{JP23K23858}, \mbox{JP25H02299}, \mbox{JP23K23303}, \mbox{JP23KK0254}, \mbox{JP24K21756}, \mbox{JP25H02464}, \mbox{JP25K02235}, \mbox{JP25K00968}, \mbox{JP24H01719}, \mbox{JP22K03550}, and \mbox{JP23H02622}.
+This work was supported by JSPS KAKENHI Grant-in-Aid (Grant Nos.~\mbox{JP23K23858}, \mbox{JP25H02299}, \mbox{JP23K23303}, \mbox{JP23KK0254}, \mbox{JP24K21756}, \mbox{JP25H02464}, \mbox{JP25K02235}, \mbox{JP25K00968}, \mbox{JP24H01719}, \mbox{JP22K03550}, and \mbox{JP23H02622}) and Shiraishi Science Promotion Association.
 We acknowledge support from the Fugaku Supercomputing Project (Nos.~\mbox{JPMXP1020230325} and \mbox{JPMXP1020230327}) and the Data-Driven Material Research Project (No.~\mbox{JPMXP1122714694}) from the Ministry of Education, Culture, Sports, Science, and Technology and by Maruho Collaborative Project for Theoretical Pharmaceutics.
-The numerical calculations were performed at Research Center of Computational Science, Okazaki Research Facilities, National Institutes of Natural Sciences (Projects: 25-IMS-C052, 25-IMS-C105, 25-IMS-C227).
+The numerical calculations were performed at Research Center of Computational Science, Okazaki Research Facilities, National Institutes of Natural Sciences (Projects: 25-IMS-C052, 25-IMS-C105, 25-IMS-C227, 26-IMS-C019, 26-IMS-C051, and 26-IMS-239).

 \tocless{